Subcontractor

-One hires subcontractors either to reduce costs or to mitigate project risks.
+A general contractor, prime contractor or main contractor may hire subcontractors to perform specific tasks as part of an overall project to reduce costs or to mitigate project risks.
 In employing subcontractors, the general contractor hopes to receive the same or better service than the general contractor could have provided by itself, at lower overall risk.

-Many subcontractors do work for the same companies rather than different ones.
-This allows subcontractors to further specialize their skills.
+The European Union has recognised the need to make provision for sub-contracting in its rules on public procurement, as arrangements for sub-contracting can support the EU's drive to involve more small and medium-sized undertakings in the provision of goods and services for the public sector.

+Definition

+United States public acquisition regulations contain a number of distinct definitions of "subcontract" and "subcontractor", with calls for a consolidated definition to be adopted.

 Types

+Subcontracting arrangements arise in a number of contexts including construction, engineering and other fields.

 In United Kingdom building industry contract law, particularly when using JCT standard form contracts, three subcontractor types are identified: